Recommendations for planting soybeans after soybeans

 Make sure the benefits of planting second-year soybeans exceed the risks and manage the increased risk with proven practices.

-Given the projected market prices and current production costs for corn and soybeans, some producers may alter their long-term rotation plans by increasing soybean acreage in 2017.
-In these situations, soybeans may be planted into fields that were planted to soybeans in 2016.
-Producers considering this practice can expect a 5 percent yield loss compared to soybeans planted after corn due to the rotation effect.
+Given the projected market prices and current production costs for corn and soybeans, many producers may alter their long-term rotation plans by increasing soybean acreage in 2018.
+In these situations, soybeans will be planted into fields that were planted to soybeans in 2017.
+Long-term crop-rotation research conducted at the University of Wisconsin showed soybean yields declined by 5 percent in the second year of soybeans and by 12 percent in the third year when compared to a corn-soybean rotation.
 However, plant stress caused by environmental conditions, diseases or insects can easily increase yield losses to 20 percent or more.
 This article will list the principle challenges and risks of planting second-year soybeans and provide some management recommendations for mitigating them.

 Diseases including soybean cyst nematodes (SCN) present the largest risk to second-year soybeans.
 The best strategy is to avoid planting soybeans into fields that were infested with white mold, sudden death syndrome (SDS) or SCN in 2017.
 These are soil-borne pathogens having the potential to cause large yield losses in the 2018 crop as well as future soybean crops.
 However, if you plan to plant soybeans into fields that were infested with white mold, SCN or SDS, consider the recommendations provided below.